Steven3000/buggy-lobster/README.md

 generated key from the output of `rake secret`:

           Lobsters::Application.config.secret_key_base = 'your random secret here'

-* (Optional, only needed for the search engine) Install Sphinx.
-Build Sphinx config and start server:

-          lobsters$ rake ts:rebuild

 * Define your site's name and default domain, which are used in various places, in a `config/initializers/production.rb` or similar file: